UniversitaDellaCalabria/uniCMS/docs/source/index.rst

 ==================================

 This project aims to exemplify the design of a common University Web Portal.
-You'll find an simplified generalization of all the entities that usually make up a Content Management System (CMS).
+You'll find a simplified generalization of all the entities that usually make up a Content Management System (CMS).

 This platform was built on top of Django Framework, with few specialized libraries as well.